-Cooling by radiant absorption is where the surfaces of the cooling unit have the ability to omit and absorb radiation.
-The ability to omit and/or absorb radiation is measured as an epsilon value, whereby 1.0 is the highest possible and 0.001 the lowest.
+Cooling by radiant absorption is where the surfaces of the cooling unit have the ability to emit and absorb radiation.
+The ability to emit and/or absorb radiation is measured as an epsilon value, whereby 1.0 is the highest possible and 0.001 the lowest.
 Typically, unpainted aluminium has an epsilon value of 0.2 and matt white powder coated metal 0.95 and matt black powder coated metal 0.97.
 The surface area and surface temperature are also critically important.

 Both traditional Chilled Ceilings and X-Wing® Radiant Passive cooling units have large surface areas of powder coated metal (0.95 / 0.97 epsilon value) that are cooler than the surfaces of the room and occupants being cooled.
 Where as fin coil batteries used for Convective Only Passive Chilled Beams have unpainted aluminium fins (0.2 epsilon value).

 Surface Area x Surface Temperature x 5.67 x epsilon value

 Note: 5.67 is a constant value, known as the Stephan Boltzmann constant.